Networking, Firewall, Mostly Closed + Remote Administration + UI Group Details

 From computers that are not part of the University network:

-Assuming that a machine uses the standard ports for its services, placement in this group means that users from outside the firewall will be allowed to initiate connections with encrypted and unencrypted web servers, mail servers, telnet or SSH sessions, FTP sessions, and voice-over-IP connections on machines in this group.
+Assuming that a machine uses the standard ports for its services, placement in this group means that users from outside the firewall will be allowed to initiate connections with encrypted and unencrypted web servers, mail servers, FTP sessions, and voice-over-IP connections on machines in this group.
 However, no other services will be accessible to outside users if a machine is in this group.

 To computers that are not part of the University network: